dbojan/csvEdit_Esmeralda/README.md

 Program for editing csv/tsv files on windows.
 BSD licence, free for use.

 Installing: click on zip file, then on download on the right.
 Extract zip file, run.
-You can associate it with csv and tsv files.
+You can set windows to use this program to open CSV and TSV files.

+(Right click on CSV, "open with", "choose another app", "always use this app".
+Select CSVedit.exe as app.)

 Made in VB.net (profile4), using Sharpdevelop v.4.4